 top of page

-We all have challenges in life, but death/loss of a loved one, a child, friend or family member is always the most difficult to process.
-Mainly because there is no manual on how to deal with loss.
-And because coping with and/or processing loss looks different to everyone.
+We all have challenges in life, but the death or loss of a loved one, a child, a friend, or a family member is always the most difficult to process.
+This is mainly because there is no manual on how to deal with loss and because coping with and/or processing loss looks different to everyone.

-August 1, 2015 I lost my first child, my son, King.
-And I would be lying if I said that it wasn't the most difficult thing I ever experienced in my entire life.
-What's worse is that I am typically an unemotional being, so to be flooded with so much emotion at one time, was very challenging for me to handle and process.
+On August 1, 2015, I lost my first child, my son, King.
+And I would be lying if I said that it wasn't the most challenging thing I have ever experienced in my entire life.
+What's worse is that I am typically unemotional, so to be flooded with so much emotion at one time was very challenging for me to handle and process.

-Now I'm not saying that I'm incapable of showing emotions at all, but it honestly takes a lot for me to display emotions period; whether anger or love, and all things in between.
+Now, I'm not saying that I'm incapable of showing emotions at all, but it takes a lot for me to display emotions, whether anger or love and everything in between.
 I can count on a few fingers the amount of times I cry in a year.
-Anything that has made me emotional has been extremely traumatizing for me.
-And that's more so because I am stingy with my energy, so stingy that I am picky about moments that I choose to be emotionally impacted by something.
+Anything that has made me emotional has been highly traumatizing for me.
+And that's more so because I am stingy with my energy, so stingy that I am picky about moments I choose to be emotionally impacted by something.

 But, with the loss of my son, I had no choice.
-I was consumed with emotions, anger, frustration, mental distress, physical pain, sadness, loneliness, etc. and because I was not accustom to processing things by emotional release, I had to figure out a way for me to live with this loss.
+I was consumed with emotions, anger, frustration, mental distress, physical pain, sadness, loneliness, etc..
+Because I was not accustomed to processing things by emotional release, I had to figure out a way to live with this loss.

 Ultimately teaching myself to process these emotions.